-Residents of certain regions of northern Canada can claim the Northern Residents Deduction, which reduces their taxes significantly.
+Residents of certain regions of northern Canada can claim the Northern Residents Deduction (NRD) on their personal Income Tax and Benefit Return This deduction reduces their taxable income on Line 26000, which lowers their tax liability and could increase a refund or lower a balance due.
 The deduction includes a basic amount, an additional amount and an amount for travel expenses.
+For Quebec residents, please review this link for more detailed information.

 What Is the Northern Residents Deduction and Who Is Eligible?